 Water pressure regulators are plumbing valves that reduce water pressure from the local supply line into your home’s line.

 The regulator is designed as a valve that reduces the pressure of water to a level safe for plumbing fixtures in a home.
 Excess pressure may cause major problems to most household plumbing fixtures.
-Thus, it’s important to control the pressure.
+Thus, it’s important to control the pressure, according to our 24 hour emergency plumbing experts.

 Where is the regulator located?